satejchm/treefrog-cms/README.md

+## Homework Assignments Web 4 Links/Information:
+Homework 5:
+Homework 5 upload: added data to firebase and displays the data onto the page when you hit the get data button.
+Utilizes the firebase ID assigned to each item/navigation name.
+Styled the navigation tags.
+Also started on the update feature(more along lines of what homework 6 is about).

 # Treefrog CMS

 This is a CMS created with Firebase and jQuery.
 We are just showing how to create a very simple CMS that will update a site's navigation and update the page content.